Skip to main content

 Back to All Tips

-HIIT involves performing exercises at 80-95% of your maximum heart rate for short intervals (20-90 seconds), followed by rest or low-intensity recovery periods.
-A typical HIIT workout lasts 15-30 minutes but delivers benefits comparable to much longer steady-state cardio sessions.
+HIIT involves performing exercises at 80–95% of your maximum heart rate for short intervals (20–90 seconds), followed by rest or low-intensity recovery periods.
+A typical session lasts 15–30 minutes, making it one of the most time-efficient training modalities available.

 10 Proven Benefits of HIIT